This post may contain affiliate links. Read the full disclosure here.

 - Regardless of whether you’re top or bottom watering, don’t leave your plants sitting in water for too long.
 How long it takes varies (some take hours) so I check them periodically with a moisture metre.

-- Any water that drains from the bottom after top watering should be removed (I’m on the lookout for a turkey baster to do this) – you don’t want your plants to reabsorb any salts it wants to get rid of.
+- Any water that drains from the bottom after top watering should be removed (I’m on the lookout for a turkey baster to do this) – you don’t want mud at the bottom of your plant

-- Similarly, if you’re bottom watering, remove either the plant from the tray or the water from the saucer once you see the top of the soil begin to glisten.
-I personally don’t let the top of the soil get wet (fookin’ gnats), but you can if you like, so long as you don’t let your plant get waterlogged.
+- Similarly, if you’re bottom watering, remove either the plant from the tray or the water from the saucer once you see the top of the soil begin to glisten (or before if you’re warding off gnats)

 - Plants can go into shock if you water them with water that’s either too hot or too cold.
 Either let your water sit out until it reaches room temperature, or add a tiny bit of warm water if you’re impatient.